 A Flowering Ground Cover.

-Planting Flower Carpet roses
+Planting Carpet Roses

 Many of the modern varieties will flower throughout the year in mild climates and are evergreen in good conditions.
 They can also be grown in pots or planters if required and are excellent in commercial plantings.